All About Berkeley’s Adventure Playground

 Adventure Playground is a relic of a bygone era when kids could run around playing stickball in the street and stay out ’til ma rang the dinner bell.
 Kids can imagine, build, and decorate their own play structures with saws, hammers, nails, and paint.
 They earn the right to use these tools by collecting hazards (like loose nails in the sand) and turning them in at the loan desk.
 There are more permanent features like the climbing web and zip line too (for folks over six).

 Adventure Playground is open from 11 to 5 on weekends throughout the school year, and weekdays in the summer months.
 It is tucked away at the Marina end of University (veer left once you pass the freeway) with views of the water, near a public restroom and picnic tables.
 It is adjacent to a more typical playground with swings if your kids don’t have the lust for danger that you had hoped.

 Young children are welcome as long as they are within an arm’s reach of a parent.
 Older preschoolers and young grade-schoolers love it.
-Children older than age 7 can be dropped off for unsupervised play for a $10 fee for up to three hours.
+It’s a popular destination for elementary school field trips and a unique option for birthday parties.